 HRAC WELCOMES NEW MEMBERSThe Hammond Regional Arts Center welcomes its first ever Premire Corporate Member, The Red, White and Brew and its newest small business member, K-Team Printing and Imaging.
 Let K-Team Printing & Marketing help you grow your business with marketing strategies for any business.
 In addition to mail services including Direct Mail, Community Mail (EDDM) and Targeted Prospecting Mail K-Team offers a wide variety of other services.

 The Hammond Regional Arts Center (HRAC) supports, promotes, and coordinates visual, performing, and literary arts in Tangipahoa Parish and surrounding parishes.
 Our primary mission is to enrich lives through quality arts education, develop an appreciation of the arts within individuals, and introduce the public to professional exhibitions, performances and literature.

 The Hammond Regional Arts Center is supported in part by a Decentralized Arts Funding Grant from the Arts Council of Greater Baton Rouge in cooperation with the Louisiana Division of the Arts, Office of Cultural Development, Department of Culture, Recreation and Tourism, and Louisiana State Arts Council.

 Our sincere gratitude goes out to our many supporters!
-Special thanks to those who have shown support of our efforts to promote the arts in 2013.
+Special thanks to those who have shown support of our efforts to promote the arts.